nikans/codebasehq-telegram-bot/README.md

 ## Some nice stuff

-- Bot highlights messages requiring your attention with ‼️
+- The bot highlights messages requiring your attention with ‼️
 - It gives you direct links to anything useful regarding the event
 - Messages contain #hashtags for easy navigation and grouping
 - You can forward a ticket you've just created to the assignee to get his attention (currently, you're notified of your own actions, too.
-You can switch it off... somewhere in the code)
+You can switch it off... somewhere in the `TelegramSubscriptionsHandler`)

 # Setup